tapir-test/tapir-website/_docs/selenium/Selenium_Core_module.md

 problem is well described in [this blog post](http://darrellgrainger.blogspot.de/2012/06/staleelementexception.html), the solution propagated there is a mess as it requires the test code to handle the error situation.
-Because of Tapir's built-in error handling test developers do not have to keep struggling with error handling which bloats their test code and makes it less comprehensible.
+Because of <i>tapir's</i> built-in error handling test developers do not have to keep struggling with error handling which bloats their test code and makes it less comprehensible.